astralfrontier/peppermile.org/src/grand-adventure.md

 **Limit Break** (&#9825;):
 You surpass your mortal limits and shine with power.
 **Special**: This pool may be used for any action.
-You must take all dice from this Pool when using it.
+You must spend all dice from this Pool when using it.
-The MC may give dice to this pool at their discretion, such as when the character takes damage, faces a stressful situation, and so on.
+The MC may add dice to this pool at their discretion, such as when the character takes damage, faces a stressful situation, and so on.